benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * Default to open, visible, and discoverable
 * Prefer asynchronous, unless the conversation requires higher-fidelity
 * Use systems that naturally capture and expose process.
 If not, memorialize after the fact.
+* Optimize for discoverability.
+Prefer "fewer places to look" over "the best tool for _this particular_ job"
 * Use the best tool for the job, but favor to GitHub
 * Err on the side of over-communicating
 * Write things down and capture the "why"